evervault/template-python-hello-function/README.md

 ## Getting started with Evervault

-Evervault consists of two parts, encrypting your data at source, using either our Node SDK, or Browser and React SDKs and then sending that encrypted data to a Function to be processed securely.
+Evervault consists of two parts, encrypting your data at source, using either our Node SDK, Python SDK, or Browser and React SDKs and then sending that encrypted data to a Function to be processed securely.

 This Function takes a payload that should contain a `name` key.
 Running the Function is very simple.